freeCodeCamp/guide/src/pages/csharp/switch-case/index.md

 ```
 > The number is one!
 ```
-The switch statement is often used as an alternative to an if-else construct if a single expression is tested against three or more conditions
+The switch statement is often used as an alternative to an if-else construct if a single expression is tested against three or more conditions.